Emotionally Immature & Adult Children of Emotionally Immature Parents Guide.

 - Adjust: You can also try to adjust your expectations, within reason, of course.
 Not everyone will change, but you can change how you respond to people.
 You can learn their patterns and find ways to work around the problem behaviors.

 End the Emotional Pain.
 Get Your Life Back.

 Feeling Depressed, Anxious or Struggling with Mental Health Illness?
 Get Safe Comfortable Mental Health Dual Diagnosis High-Quality Therapy From Counselors That Care.
 Begin Your Recovery Now.Hotline (855) 940-6125

 What are the causes of emotional immaturity in adults?
 Emotional immaturity can result from insecure attachments during early life experiences, trauma, untreated addiction or mental health problems, and lack of deeper introspection or work on oneself.
 It can display self-centeredness, narcissism, and poor management of conflict.
 Different factors contribute to others’ emotional immaturity.
 Like personality disorders, we can’t blame emotional immaturity on one event.

 Many factors combine to change how we react to and see the world.
 Consider the genetics and neurobiology involved as well.
 Some of us are more prone to behaviors and outlooks because of the way we’re hard-wired.
 Combine this proneness with a toxic or abusive environment, and you’re almost guaranteed to come up with an emotionally immature person.

 Can stunted emotional growth due to trauma happen?

 Arrested psychological development is the term used to describe when trauma prevents you from reaching full emotional maturity.
 Your emotional reaction to trauma at the age you encountered it can “freeze.”
-Age regression is the process by which you feel or behave emotionally younger than your true age.
+Age regression is how you feel or behave emotionally younger than your age.